Appdynamics/AppD-Cloud-Platform/README.md

 performant.
 A machine image (or immutable VM image) is a single static unit that contains a pre-configured operating system and installed software which is used to quickly create new running machines.

-For this project, a public immutable VM image for the HA platform is created consisting of a standardized installation of CentOS 7.8 along with a set of common tools (scripts, playbooks, JDK, etc.).
+As part of this project, a public immutable VM image for the HA platform is created consisting of a standardized installation of CentOS 7.8 along with a set of common tools (scripts, playbooks, JDK, etc.).

 This VM image is maintained by AppDynamics with new images released monthly.
-However, all of the artifacts are present in this project, so customers are free to customize and build their own VM image.
+However, all of the artifacts used to build the image are present in this project, so customers are free to customize and build their own VM image if desired.

 __Packer Build Flow for GCP__
 ![Packer_Build_Flow_for_GCP](./docs/images/AppD-Cloud-Platform-Packer-Build-Flow-for-GCP.png)